Skip to content

 Credentials

-A short proof ledger for the person scoping, building, and shipping the work.
+A short record of the person scoping, building, and shipping the work.
 The method comes next.

 enterprise execution